 If you don’t have the time or resources to do this yourself, don’t worry!
-Wherever you are in the world, we can act as your virtual sustainability consultants and will draw up an action plan specifically tailored to your company’s requirements.
-Get a free Skype consultation.
+Wherever you are in the UK, Green Steps can provide sustainability consultation and will draw up an action plan that's specifically tailored to your company’s requirements.

 A guide to creating your sustainability action plan

 So what should a sustainability action plan entail, and what do you need to consider?

 A sustainability action plan details the work that different members in your organisation will need to take in order to achieve the goals that were established in your sustainability policy.
 The best plans delve into the specific tasks required, with actions that are:

 Here’s an example of how to make an action to increase recycling rates SMART:

 - Make the action specific, for example “Remove individual landfill bins at desks and replace them with recycling bins”.

 - Ensure that the results of the action are measurable.
 In this example, a quick walk around will be able to determine if all rubbish bins have been replaced.

 - Agree with the person that the action has been assigned to that the timescale is achievable.
 Consider if there will be any delays that you will need to bear in mind, for example, will you have to buy new bins?
 How long will they take to be delivered?
 Will you need to let staff know why you’re making this change in advance?
 How much notice will they need?